-LADIES AND GENTLEMEN :- Twenty-two years ago to-day noon I was shot-not in the heart, but in the dome of reason.
-That dome was in a very poor condition to be penetrated by an arrow charged with the principles of philosophy.
-Since that eventful day I have sacredly remembered and kept it-not all the time before as intelligent nor as great an audience as this.
-Part of the time I withdrew from the presence of man to meditate upon that event, upon that day, wherein I saw by the force of reason that the word "God" signified perfection in all things and in all places.
-I began at that day to carefully investigate with the microscope of mind to prove an assertion that is often made in your presence, that the perfection of Deity can be proven by His works.
+LADIES AND GENTLEMEN:-Twenty-two years ago to-day noon I was shot-not in the heart, but in the dome of reason.
+That dome was then in a very poor condition to be penetrated by an arrow charged with the principles of philosophy.
+Since that eventful day I have sacredly remembered it as a birthday and kept it-but not every time before as intelligent, nor as great an audience as this.
+Part of the time upon that day I withdrew from the presence of man to meditate upon that event, wherein I saw by the force of reason that the word "God" signified perfection in all things and in all places.
+I began at that date to carefully investigate with the microscope of mind to prove an assertion that is often made in your presence, that the perfection of Deity can be proven by His works.